 Waste: A substance or material which has no further use and is discarded.
 We report hazardous and non-hazardous waste material which is sent to landfill or for treatment prior to final disposal.
 Where waste data is unavailable, for example at sites where Associated British Foods' businesses are not directly responsible for waste disposal, data is estimated based on similar locations and knowledge of operations during the year.

-Recycled waste: A substance or material which has no further use in our operation and so is sent for reuse or turned into a new substance or product off-site.
-We also include waste materials used to replace other non-waste materials in an environmentally beneficial way.
+Recycled waste: A substance or material which has no further use in our operation and so is sent off-site for use, for recycling or for recovery.
+These processes extract maximum value from the material.